FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/tutorial/air/build_chain.md

 Scale-out node option, which is used to specify the directory where the CA certificate and CA private key of the scale-out node are located。
 ### **'D 'Option [**Optional**]**

 Use docker mode to build the FISCO BCOS blockchain.
-When this option is used, the binary is no longer pulled, but the user is required to start the node machine to install docker and the account has docker permission.。
+When this option is used, the binary is no longer pulled, but the user is required to start the node machine to install docker and the account has docker permission。

 Run the following command in the node directory to start the docker node: